lparry/travel-blog/source/_drafts/mariposa-excursions.markdown

 which was formed by lava flow "recently" (800 years?).
 Pretty cool to see all the blue volcanic stone and bubbles.
 Tree roots were creeping in from the ceiling giving it a fantastical sort of feeling.
-When we reached the deepest point in the cave that we would visit, we all turned off our torches breifly to experience total darkness.
+When we reached the deepest point in the cave that we would visit, we all turned off our torches briefly to experience total darkness.
 Spoiler: it was black.

 La Boquita